razanskylab/hTUS/README.md

 ### Pre-process and filtering `MATLAB`
  - `make_fluo_data.m`: Launches the pre-processing of the fluorescent Calcium data with the parameters

- - `utilities/preview_image_stack.m`: Crop, rotate, and other basic pre-processing functions.
+ - `preview_image_stack.m`: Crop, rotate, and other basic pre-processing functions.
-                       It requires a basic set of parameters that can be found at examples/make_fluo_data.m
+                       It requires a basic set of parameters.

- - `utilities/process_image_stack.m`: Processes the whole image stack according to the predefined parameters.
+ - `process_image_stack.m`: Processes the whole image stack according to the predefined parameters.
 It creates a file with the filtered data and calls the plotting functions when required.